Attainable Knowledge and Omniscience

 \subsection{Outline}

-This article is organized as following.
-In Section~\ref{syntax and semantics section} we define the syntax and the semantics of our logical system.
-In Section~\ref{axioms section} we list the axioms and the inference rules of this system.
-In Section~\ref{examples section} we present two examples of formal proofs in our system, including a proof of Mixed Negative Introspection principle mentioned above.
-In Section~\ref{soundness section} we prove the soundness of our logical system with respect to our evidence-based semantics.
-In Section~\ref{completeness section} we establish the completeness of our system.
+The rest of the paper is organized as following.
+Section~\ref{syntax and semantics section} defines the syntax and an evidence-based semantics of our logical system.
+Section~\ref{axioms section} lists the axioms and the inference rules of this system and proves the Mixed Negative Introspection axiom mentioned above.
+In Section~\ref{soundness section}, we prove the soundness of our logical system with respect to the evidence-based semantics.
+In Section~\ref{canonical model section}, we state the completeness theorem and define the canonical model used in its proof.
+The full proof of the completeness can be found in the appendix.
 Section~\ref{conclusion section} concludes.